yoocandoit/Dotfiles/README.md

 # MochaaNeko
-MochaNeko is a cozy Catppuccin Mocha-inspired Hyprland dotfiles collection focused on simplicity, customization, and a cohesive desktop experience.
+MochaNeko is a cozy Catppuccin Mocha-inspired Hyprland dotfiles collection focused on simplicity, customization, and a cohesive desktop experience ✨.

 It includes personal configurations for Hyprland, Waybar, Rofi, Kitty, SwayNC, Hyprlock, wallpaper management, shell tooling, and other desktop utilities.
 Clone the repository and adapt the configs to build your own setup.